Chinese jets intercept U.S. radiation-sniffing plane, U.S. says

 China is deeply suspicious of any U.S. military activity around its coastline, especially in the resource-rich South China Sea, parts of which are disputed by China and its smaller neighbors including the Philippines, Vietnam and Malaysia.

-(Reporting by Phil Stewart in Washington and Ben Blanchard in Beijing; Editing by Mark Heinrich)
+(Reporting by Phil Stewart in Washington, Ben Blanchard in Beijing and John Ruwitch in Shanghai; Editing by Mark Heinrich)